dcostea/Apex.AgenticEntityExtractor/Apex.AgenticEntityExtractor/Data/Instructions/RelationshipsAgent.md

 - All keys and values must be properly escaped.
 - JSON must be fully complete and syntactically correct.
 - NEVER reverse relationship direction.
+- Relationship direction matters: A->R->B is NOT the same as B->R->A. Respect the semantic direction defined in the ontology.

 ## OUTPUT FORMAT
 ```json